kos984/ku-cli-progress/README.md

 Additionally, if you pass a custom payload to `Progress`, it is also possible to use it in the template by using the same approach: `{payload_object_key_name}`.

-Moreover, you can pass a `dataProviders` object as a parameter to `BarItem`.
+Moreover, you can pass a `dataProviders` object as a parameter to `BarItemLegacy`.
 For example:

 ```typescript
 const dataProviders = {